croquelois/forgeChroma/README.md

 another change is on the text encoder, Flux is relying on both CLIP_L and T5, but Chroma only need T5.

 last change, the original Flux model is padding the result of the T5 Tokenizer to force it to at least 256 token.
 Chroma is trained without the padding.

+the model is trained with `T5 XXL Flan` as encoder, while the classic `T5 XXL` work fine, the `Flan` version give better result.

 ## Result